JaouadROS/heightcameraestimation/README.md

     The height of the camera is: -0.759828

-Model inliers correspond as the points of the plane model found
+Model inliers correspond to the points of the plane model found